davidrhoden/thestacks/pages/sounds.md

 <iframe style="border: 0; width: 100%; height: 142px;" src="https://bandcamp.com/EmbeddedPlayer/track=133377225/size=large/bgcol=ffffff/linkcol=67c018/tracklist=false/artwork=small/transparent=true/" seamless><a href="https://thestacksnola.bandcamp.com/track/spell-it-out-for-you">Spell It Out (For You) by The Stacks</a></iframe>

 Probably our first recording released to the public?
-This was on a Tulane College Radio WTUL CD they gave to fund drive donors.
-We don't do this song anymore but it was fun when we did.
-The compression on the recording is pretty extreme.
+This was on a Tulane College Radio WTUL CD they gave to fund drive donors. i'm told by Dr. Cliff that the compression on the recording is pretty extreme.

+<iframe style="border: 0; width: 100%; height: 142px;" src="https://bandcamp.com/EmbeddedPlayer/track=2809267000/size=large/bgcol=ffffff/linkcol=67c018/tracklist=false/artwork=small/transparent=true/" seamless><a href="https://thestacksnola.bandcamp.com/track/i-can-be-strong">I Can Be Strong by The Stacks</a></iframe>

+A little three- or four-chord number that rolls in and out of the set from time to time.
+Very nice organ by Tom and bass by Trey.

 -----